All Episodes

 They're going to six different jihadi training camps.

-In fact, if you see that fence right there, you got one last night.
+In fact, if you see that fence record one last night, that's where that was shot.

-This is obviously not very safe to do, so we're not announcing where he's at until he's left, or where he's going next.
+This is obviously not very safe to do, so we're not announcing where he's at until he's left or where he's going next.

-We obviously had Donald Trump on, dropping bombshells in the last hour, and now, saving the best until last, we have the Motor City Madman, the Stranglehold King himself, Ted Nugent, joining us for the next 20-plus minutes to talk about the state of this country, the state of this world.
+And now, saving the best until last, we have the Motor City Madman, the stranglehold king himself, Ted Nugent, joining us for the next 20-plus minutes to talk about the state of this country, the state of this world.

-I'd love to see you as a vice presidential running mate with Donald Trump.
+Ted Nugent, I've got to say that I'd love to see you as a vice presidential running mate with Donald Trump.

 There's a lot of bad stuff happening, but I can feel the energy, the reawakening of America, liberty rising.

-I've been very negative in the past, and correct me if I'm wrong, but are you not feeling the tectonic, explosive, volcanic energy, the rebirth of America beginning to happen, or am I wrong, Ted Nugent?
+I've been very negative in the past, and correct me if I'm wrong, but are you not feeling the tectonic, explosive, volcanic energy, the rebirth of America beginning to happen?

 I salute you for that.

-But, you know, here it is, December 2015.
+But, you know, here it is, December 2015, and the whole world sucks.

 jordan holmes